nbpayne/deskandstudio-beta/07-plans.md

 layout: default
 nav: Plans
 title: Desk sharing starting at A$75/day including studio
+description: >-
-description: Lower your costs with all-inclusive facilities, flexible plans, free high speed WiFi, creative hub of Sydney inner west.
+  Lower your costs with all-inclusive facilities, flexible plans, free high speed WiFi, creative hub of Sydney inner west.
 heading: A co-working price to suit every wallet
 subheading: Choose from our flexible options
 image:
   path: /images/heros/plans-md.jpg
   width: 1600
   height: 600
 permalink: /plans/
+published: true
 ---

 Whether you need a desk for the day, the week, or permanent residency in a creative Sydney co-working space, we have the option to suit you.